Hospital contact details

 Many different out-patient clinics are also held here, including cardiology, neurology, gynaecology, rheumatology, ophthalmology, general surgery, general medicine, urology and various other services.

-- Specific reasons of safety (dementia or learning disability where anxiety would be increased significantly)
+- If there are specific reasons of safety – Dementia or learning disability where anxiety would be increased significantly.

 Mealtimes for patients

 During protected mealtimes, visitors are not permitted.

 League of Friends volunteers bring a trolley around the hospital each week.
 You can buy toiletries, stationery and some food and drink items.